The Sea of Grass (film)

-Plot summary
+Plot

-The film opens in St. Louis, Missouri, on Lutie Cameron's (Katharine Hepburn) wedding day.
-She has had a short courtship with a cattle rancher of New Mexico.
-As she dresses, she receives a telegram from her fiancé Col. Brewton (Spencer Tracy) telling her to board the train for New Mexico to marry him in the small town of Salt Fork.
-The first person she meets in town is Brice Chamberlain (Melvyn Douglas), who warns her of likely unhappiness with Brewton, locally considered a tyrant.
-He takes her to the courthouse, where she sees Brewton testifying against a settler who had tried to stake a claim to part of the government-owned land where Brewton runs his cattle.
+In St. Louis, Missouri, on Lutie Cameron's wedding day, she receives a telegram from her fiancé, cattle rancher Col. Brewton, telling her to board the train for New Mexico to marry him in the small town of Salt Fork.
+The first person she meets in town is Brice Chamberlain, who warns her of likely unhappiness with Brewton, locally considered a tyrant.

+Chamberlain escorts Lutie to the courthouse, where a judge is dismissing charges against several of Jim's men.
+They were accused of harassing homesteaders, who filed claims on Jim's land, until they left; all charges were dismissed for lack of evidence.
+Jim is triumphant, & exhults when he sees Lutie in the crowd.

-Back at the ranch, Brewton takes her out to see the vast prairie.
-He explains how he had fought with Indians to run his cattle there and to make it fit for ranching.
-He runs his cattle on government-owned land, and opposes homesteaders because he believes the Great Plains do not get enough rain to sustain farming.
-Lutie struggles to understand Brewton's attraction to the forbidding prairie, but she tries to make the most of her new home.
+At the ranch, Brewton takes her out to see the prairie.
+He thinks it is beautiful and runs his cattle on government-owned land, abutting his own claims (some owned by his hired men).
+He opposes homesteaders because he believes the Great Plains do not get enough rain to sustain farming.
+His opinion is opposed by the locals, including Chamberlain.
+Lutie isn't sure if she agrees with Jim or not.

+Lutie becomes very lonely, living so far from town and female company.
+Brewton is often away, on the range with his men and the cattle.
+She befriends a displaced homestead couple, Sam and Selina Hall, and persuades Brewton to allow them to settle on his ranch.

-She persuades Brewton to allow a family of settlers onto the ranch, because she had befriended one of them.
-Brewton warns her that the settlers will not last more than six months, due to some unforeseeable, but certain, circumstance.
-When Lutie visits the settlers as they build their sod house, she is surprised to see Chamberlain.
-He is visiting the settlers because he had helped them file their claim on the land.
-He rides with Lutie on her way back home and confesses his attraction to her.
-Lutie confesses her struggles to adapt to her new home and her husband's emotional distance.
-Lutie gives birth to a daughter, Sara Beth.
+When she visits them one day, she is surprised to see Chamberlain, who rides with her on her way home and confesses his attraction to her.
+Lutie confesses her struggles to adapt to her new home and her husband's emotional distance, while rejecting his advances.
+She gives birth to a daughter, Sara Beth.